No products in the cart.

 The Mini 14 in Popular Culture

-If you watched the A-team as a child, you would probably remember Hannibal Lector and Mr. T using Mini-14’s in a lot of the scenes.
+If you watched the A-team as a child, you would probably remember Hannibal Smith and Mr. T using Mini-14’s in a lot of the scenes.
 They were using the Mini 14F which was a semi-auto stainless steel gun with a folding stock.
 Full auto was added in post-production, giving the guns the appearance of the Ruger AC556.

 This is just one example of the Mini-14 in popular culture, but it’s the most prominent in my mind.